 The program allows students to receive both the MBA and MS-Supply Chain Management simultaneously upon completion of the required 57-66 credit hours.

 All courses in the program are offered on campus; many are also available on-line.
-You may enroll on a full- or part-time basis, but course availability is greatest during the fall and winter semesters.
+You may enroll on a full- or part-time basis during the fall and winter semesters, and some courses are often available during the summer.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.